DarkWoodX/crossaint/README.md

 A: Yes, feel free to make changes, and do whatever you want, commit, fork, just have fun.

 **Q: How do I know what languages are supported?**
-A: this is entirely based on the Google Chrome
+A: this is entirely based on the Google Chrome APIs, so you